Walter Starkie: Abbey Theatre

 At the start of World War II, Britain chose to send Catholics to Spain as their representatives, and so the Irish-Catholic, fiddle-playing Starkie was sent to Madrid as the British Council representative, which took him away from the theatre and nightlife of Dublin, and into World War II Spain.
 He resigned from the Abbey Theatre on 17 September 1942 and on the same day he accepted the invitation of Hilton Edwards and Micheál MacLiammóir to be on the board of directors at the Gate Theatre.

 He was one of the founders of the Centre International des Études Fascistes (CINEF).
 Its only publication, A Survey of Fascism (1928), had an article by him, "Whither is Ireland Heading – Is It Fascism?
-Thoughts on the Irish Free State?"
+Thoughts on the Irish Free State."
 During the 1930s, he was an apologist for Benito Mussolini, whom he had interviewed in 1927.
 In general terms he was influenced by the Irish poet and mystic George William Russell (AE) in his writing on co-operatives.
 He travelled to Abyssinia in 1935 and later wrote in favour of the Italian campaign there, opposing Éamon de Valera's call for sanctions, fearing they would further isolate Italy and drive Benito Mussolini into an alliance with Adolf Hitler.
 However soon after his appointment in Madrid his wife dropped her first name "Italia" to avoid being branded an agent of Mussolini.
+In the mid-1930s, he was involved in a pro-Nazi international network, the Internationale Arbeitsgemeinschaft der Nationalisten, where he chaired the Akademie für die Rechte der Völker.